Flink SQL DML¶

 )

-To get the order exceeding some limits for the first time and then when the computed aggregates go below other limits.
-LAG
+To detect when orders exceed limits for the first time and when aggregates later fall below other limits, use LAG.

 -- compute the total price and # of orders for a period of 10s for each customer